Snoring and Sleep Apnea Treatment in Sedalia, MO

 Are you looking for a dentist in Sedalia to help with your sleep apnea?
 We don’t blame you!
 Up to 76 percent of physicians who are not sleep doctors do not screen patients for sleep apnea and may place you on high blood pressure medications without screening you for the sleep disorder.
 But our dentist looks for the signs.

 Obstructive sleep apnea means you stop breathing for brief periods throughout the night.

 If you are married or have a partner, you probably value your quiet time at the end of a long day.
 It can be some of the most valuable time in a relationship!

 If you or your partner snores, however, you know how disruptive it can be to share a bed.
-Many couples are forced into separate sleeping arrangements, which can result in a strain on the relationship.
+Many couples make separate sleeping arrangements, which can result in a strain on the relationship.

-Loud snoring can also indicate a serious underlying medical condition known as obstructive sleep apnea.
+Additionally, it may contribute to a variety of health issues, and loud snoring can also indicate a severe underlying medical condition known as obstructive sleep apnea.

-Dr. Jon will work in conjunction with your primary care physician to obtain a sleep study to determine if your snoring is caused by obstructive sleep apnea (OSA), a condition that creates a blocked airway during the relaxed state of sleep.
+Dr. Jon will work in conjunction with your primary care physician to obtain a sleep study to determine if your snoring means obstructive sleep apnea, a condition that creates a blocked airway during the relaxed state of sleep.

 In many cases, a sleep study in your own bed is a possibility.
 If the results are inconclusive, however, the sleep specialist may require an overnight study in a clinic.

 Sleep studies measure the number of times you awaken per night because of a blocked airway.
 While you may have no memory of waking from sleep, it can happen dozens of times per night, reducing the quality of your sleep.